MichaelCurrin/code-cookbook/recipes/jekyll/snippets/post-tags.md

 In the repo this was taken from, there is a listing of all posts and there is a listing of all tags with posts shown under each tag.

+Note that Jekyll doesn't generate a page for each category and post, but there is a PR in the works on the Jekyll repo to add that.

 ## Navigation